What's the Best Bottle Cutter on the Market? We Find Out

 Included is also a nylon (or possibly UHMW) and foam pad to protect your palm.
 Basically, you're supposed to put the pad, nylon side down, on the bottle, and place your palm on the foam.
 This makes the bottle slip easily as you hold it in place.

-Another thing to note is that the Creator's cutter itself is spring loaded, so it is pushing up on the bottle as you rotate it--you don't push down, more like just hold it in place.
+Another thing to note is that the Creator’s cutter itself is spring loaded, so it is pushing up on the bottle as you rotate it–you don’t push down, more like just hold it in place.
 This feels a little weird at first, but only after using other bottle cutters.
-If you're new to bottle cutting, it wouldn't be an issue.
+If you’re new to bottle cutting, it wouldn’t be an issue.

 Now let's get down to business.
 Here is my first attempt: